markqvist/Reticulum/docs/source/interfaces.rst

     # specifying different Group IDs.

     group_id = reticulum

+    # You can also select specifically which
+    # kernel networking devices to use.

+    devices = wlan0,eth1

+    # Or let AutoInterface use all suitable
+    # devices except for a list of ignored ones.

+    ignored_devices = tun0,eth0

 If you are connected to the Internet with IPv6, and your provider will route IPv6 multicast, you can potentially configure the Auto Interface to globally